BeyondSora/Website-Jekkyl-Source/_posts/programming/2012-11-14-reference-collapsing-in-cpp-11.md

 It is a very interesting part of C++11 as it is an operation that only the compiler can perform.
 It also plays a key part in the composition of higher order functions.

-The rules are such that a template type parameter `T` can be expanded to either an lvalue, a reference to an lvalue, or a reference to an rvalue.
+The rules are such that a template type parameter `T` can be either an lvalue, a reference to an lvalue, or a reference to an rvalue.
-But when it's an lvalue reference to a template type parameter, `T&`, it always expands to a reference to an lvalue.
+But when it's in the form of `T&`, an lvalue reference to a template type parameter, it always collapses into a reference to an lvalue.

+The rule for an rvalue reference to a template type parameter, `T&&`, is more confusing.
+It can expand to either an lvalue reference or an rvalue reference.
-On the other hand, `T&&` can expand to either a reference to an lvalue or a reference to an rvalue.
+For `T` is an lvalue `S` or an rvalue reference `S&&`, `T&&` becomes a reference to an rvalue, and when `T` is an lvalue reference `S&`, `T&&` becomes a reference to an lvalue.

 The following table summarizes the rules: